-These people love languages and so chose a language degree.
-Then they discovered that they could have a career using their languages in translation or interpreting.
+These people love languages, so they choose a language degree.
+Then, they discovered that they could have a career using their languages in translation or interpreting.
 They focus on this during their degrees and may do an MA after their degree.